aparayatham/IDS-Introduction-to-Data-Science-/README.md

 # IDS-Introduction-to-Data-Science-
-A course MSIT first year students
+A course for MSIT first year students 2019